GlebYaltchik/sc-keybind-extract/README.md

 sc-keybind-extract --profile Data\Libs\Config\defaultProfile.xml --localization Data\Localization\english\global.ini > kbd.csv
 ```

-Additionally, you can add information about keymap changes comparing to previous version of the game.
+Additionally, you can add information about keymap changes comparing to a previous version of the game.
 To do that you have to provide the previous version of the game data as follows:

 ```